jameshkramer/docs/docs/standard/linq/chain-queries-example.md

 ---
-title: Chain Queries Example (C#) - LINQ to XML
+title: Chain queries example (C#) - LINQ to XML
 description: Learn what happens when you chain together two queries that both use deferred execution and lazy evaluation. ms.date: 07/20/2015 ms.assetid: abbca162-d95e-43af-b92c-e46e6aa2540e
 ---

-# Chaining Queries Example (C#)
+# Chain queries example (C#) (LINQ to XML)

-This example builds on the previous example and shows what happens when you chain together two queries that both use deferred execution and lazy evaluation.
+This example builds on the example in [Deferred execution example](deferred-execution-example.md) and shows what happens when you chain together two queries that both use deferred execution and lazy evaluation.

-## Example
+## Example: Add a second extension method that uses `yield return` to defer execution

- In this example, another extension method is introduced, `AppendString`, which appends a specified string onto every string in the source collection, and then yields the new strings.
+In this example, another extension method is introduced, `AppendString`, which appends a specified string onto every string in the source collection, and then yields the changed string.

 ```csharp
 public static class LocalExtensions